anjakuchenbecker/anjakuchenbecker.github.io/_posts/2020-6-20-Project-Presentation-Smart-Home-Solution-Part-1.md

 ![_config.yml]({{ site.baseurl }}/images/Screenshot_Smart_Home_Web_App_9.png){:class="img-posts"}

 Key Features
-- Embedded mower camera view, you can request a new snapshot or a ten second live video stream
+- Embedded mower camera view, you can request a new snapshot
 - Start or stop mower
-- See details and status history of mower
+- See details and status history of mower or gateway
+- Dedicated hint in case of new firmware version is available

 ## Dashboard - Remote Control